-Manga Classics: Romeo and Juliet - Teacher's Guide [Beginnings]
+Manga Classics: A Midsummer Night's Dream - Teacher's Guide [Beginnings]

 Visualizing

 Visualizing is the act of creating an image in a reader's mind.
 The image should stimulate as many of the five senses as possible: Taste, Touch, Sight, Sound, and Smell.
 By visualizing, a reader enhances their connection to a text by immersing themselves within a specific situation.